 Cashew Caesar Dressing

-- Combine the cashews, olive oil, mustard, garlic cloves, nutritional yeast, Worcestershire sauce, salt, water and lemon juice in a blender.
+- To a blender add the drained cashews, garlic, olive oil, nutritional yeast, lemon juice, Worcestershire sauce, mustard, salt, and ¼ cup water.
 Blend until smooth and creamy.
-This will take anywhere from 1-2 minutes depending on the power level of your blender.
-Set aside.
+This will take 1-2 minutes depending on the strength of your blender.
+Add up to an additional ¼ cup of water as needed to thin the dressing.

 Salad

-- For one large salad: Add romaine to a large salad bowl.
+- For one large salad: Add romaine to a large serving bowl.
 Drizzle with all of the Caesar dressing, tossing to coat.
-Add the croutons, chickpeas and a sprinkle of the cashew Parmesan.
-Garnish each serving with additional cashew parm and a lemon wedge.
+Add the croutons, chickpeas, and freshly grated Parmesan.
+Garnish each serving with additional Parmesan, a lemon wedge, and freshly ground black pepper.

 Video